thanktua-spp/llm_for_sql/README.md

    1.1 create a sample db if possible to retrive the required value.
 3. Setup llm rag based parsers for returning embeding text based on user queries not related to sql to test the rag agent multi-chain functionality.
-   2.1 Set up pinecone/some-other vector DB for rag based retrival 2.2 Add a relevent text related to the DB Schema for rag based testing
+   2.1 Set up pinecone/some-other vector DB for rag based retrival 2.2 Add a relevent text related to the DB Schema for rag based testing {set up dynamic RAG with user data}
+      create indexing using FAISS/chroma
+      create indexing using pinecone
 4. Start development using poetry for dependency management.
 5. Use langchain tracking to track development
 6. Create endpoint using langchain serving.
+7. Show the architecture diagram